 - Moleskin – either precut or with scissors so you can cut to size for blisters and hot spots

 - Blister pads – cushioned pads that help blisters heal faster.
-Note that I specifically recommend Compeed brand as they have proven to be extremely durable and stay in place even on your feet.
+Note that I specifically recommend Compeed or BandAid brands as they have proven to be extremely durable and stay in place even on your feet.

-- Medical tape – to keep bandages and moleskin in place
+- KT tape – to keep bandages and moleskin in place (I prefer over moleskin)

 I cannot tell you the number of times duct tape has saved me, both on the trail and when traveling.
 Buy a small roll of it at most outdoors stores or roll some duct tape around a pen that you plan to carry with you.